orchestracities/anubis-mobile/README.md

 ## Setup

-In order to run Anubis mobile you should at first configure react native using this [guide](https://reactnative.dev/docs/environment-setup).
+In order to run Anubis mobile you must at first configure React native using this [guide](https://reactnative.dev/docs/environment-setup).
 After that run inside the folder

 ```bash